hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

     * ![hybrid architecture](https://github.com/hanhanwu/Hanhan_CyberSecurity_DataScience/blob/master/hybrid%20architecture%20of%20ANIDS.png)
     * Supervised Learning is used to detect known attacks, then it will use unsupervised to help detect new attacks.
 If a new attack has been identified and confirmed, its reference (rule or signature) will be updated and inserted into the rulebase for future use
     * For different dataset, different classifiers will have different performance.
 It is important to choose the right supervised or unsupervised classifier for the dataset is critical
+* Similarity/Proximity Measures
+  * [Distance/Similarity Measures between Probability Density Functions][2]
+    * It summarized many distance measures
+    * PDF (probability dentisy functions) here are related to histograms.
+Each bin has a count xi, pdf for a bin = xi/n, n is the total count

 **************************************************************************************************